-Cook County first-installment property tax bills are in the mail this week (June 29, 2015).
-(Bills for the 2014 tax year are issued in 2015.)
+Cook County first-installment property tax bills are usually a shock when you receive them in the mail.
 For many property owners, the bill has gone up.

 When you wake up from your fainting spell, learn what you need to know about your tax bill.

 1. You can lower your taxes by appealing your assessment